 - The outdoors provides a multi-sensory learning experience that allows children to be active and noisy, which is particularly effective for boys.

-- Children’s natural exuberance when playing musical instruments, singing or dancing is accommodated
+- Children’s natural exuberance when playing musical instruments, singing, and dancing is accommodated more comfortably outdoors.

 - Many role-play scenarios work better outside, where they have greater authenticity and meaning